-This post was originally published in October 2018.
-I edited the photos and updated the post below to include more information about butternut squash salad.
-Plus, I added a recipe video to show you how easy this holiday salad is to make!
+Update: This post was originally published in October 2018.
+I made edits to the post below to include more information about butternut squash in salads.
+Plus, there’s now a recipe video showing you exactly how easy this holiday harvest salad with squash is to make at home!

 You guys, this quinoa packed salad is rocking all the healthy, fall vibes!